 Mullaghmore, County Donegal, NW

-One of the world's biggest waves breaks here, a left-hander which comes in seriously heavy around a kinky headland and pounds down on a rocky bottom.
+One of the world's biggest waves breaks here, a left-hander that comes in seriously heavy around a kinky headland and pounds down on a rocky bottom.

 Mullaghmore is a dangerous wave, but it is consistent and has been surfed.